POPWorldMedia/POPForums/docs/azurekitlibrary.md

 }
 ```

-Then, to wire up this new implemenation, we swap out the event sink for our code in `Startup`:
+Then, to wire up this new implemenation, we swap out the event sink for our code in `Program.cs`:

 `services.Replace(ServiceDescriptor.Transient<ICacheTelemetry, WebCacheTelemetry>());`

 ## Using Azure Storage queues and Functions
 Azure Storage queues can be used instead of using SQL tables.
 Using SQL for this is not inherently bad, and honestly the volume of queued things in POP Forums probably never gets huge even on a busy forum, but with queues you get some of the magic of triggering Azure Functions, for example.
 These are most logically used when you have functions.

-To enable queue usage, use this in your start up config:
+To enable queue usage, use this in your `Program.cs` config:

 ```
-public void ConfigureServices(IServiceCollection services) {
+var builder = WebApplication.CreateBuilder(args);
+var services = builder.Services;
+...
 services.AddPopForumsAzureFunctionsAndQueues();
 ...
 ```

-It's important to _not_ have `services.AddPopForumsBackgroundServices();` in your startup, because this would run the background services in the context of the web app.
+It's important to _not_ have `services.AddPopForumsBackgroundServices();` in your `Program.cs`, because this would run the background services in the context of the web app.
 You don't want that, because you're going to run them in Azure Functions.

 You'll also need to add a connection string to your Azure Storage account: